TitanKnight/TitanCraft/README.md

 # TitanCraft
-This is my first game made in PyGame!
+This is my first game made in PyGame!;

-Movement:
+Movement:;

-Moving around - LEFT and RIGHT ARROWS
+Moving around - LEFT and RIGHT ARROWS;

-Jumping - SPACE
+Jumping - SPACE;